Witness firsthand the beauty of coastal Canada as you embark on a 10-day rail-drive adventure.

 - Select meals onboard the train

 - Montreal city sightseeing tour

-> - Shediac Bay Lobster dinner cruise
+- Shediac Bay Lobster cruise (*Seasonal)

-> Day 1 - Bienvenue MontrealWelcome to Montreal!
+Day 1 - Bienvenue MontrealWelcome to Montreal!
 Canada's Cultural Capital is brimming with style and sophistication.
 Gourmet restaurants, haute couture, and endless entertainment options await you.
 Spend the day browsing the fashionable shops and sampling culinary treats.
-Overnight Fairmont Queen Elizabeth
+Overnight Montreal.

-> Day 2 - Montreal SightseeingThis morning embark on your Montreal sightseeing tour, which takes you to more than 200 points of interests throughout the city.
+Day 2 - Montreal SightseeingThis morning embark on your Montreal sightseeing tour, which takes you to more than 200 points of interest throughout the city.
 Highlights include the beautiful Notre Dame Basilica, historic Old Montreal, Olympic Park, and Mount Royal, where you will have unrivaled views of the city and the St. Lawrence River.
 Spend the remainder of the day exploring Montreal's historic neighborhoods and beautiful homes; its Old Port, one of the largest redeveloped old ports in the world; and the Bonsecours Market where you will enjoy some shopping served up with a bit of Canadian history.

-> This evening, transfer to the train station for your evening departure aboard VIA Rail's Ocean for your overnight journey to Moncton.
-Settle into your first class accommodations and bid adieu to Montreal as the Ocean travels along the St. Lawrence River east to the Bay of Fundy.
-Make a point of visiting the Ocean's domed viewing car as the sun sets over the St. Lawrence River.
+This evening, transfer to the train station for your evening departure aboard VIA Rail's Ocean for your overnight journey to Moncton.
+Settle into your first-class accommodations and bid adieu to Montreal as the Ocean travels along the St. Lawrence River east to the Bay of Fundy.
+Make a point of visiting the Ocean's domed viewing car (seasonal) as the sun sets over the St. Lawrence River.
 Overnight train.

-> Day 3 - Moncton
+Day 3 - Moncton